 Insurance companies, as defined under Va.
-Code § 58.1-2500, engaged in the business of making contracts of insurance, and Surplus Lines brokers defined under Va.
+Code § 58.1-2500, engaged in the business of making contracts of insurance, companies that provide travel insurance, and Surplus Lines brokers defined under Va.
 Code § 38.2-4805.2, authorized to solicit, negotiate and place insurance with eligible or approved surplus lines insurers.

 General Filing Information

 |Insurance Company||Quarterly Estimated Payments

 |Annual Tax Return

 File all subsequent tax reports with Virginia Tax, including declarations of estimated payments.

 Any insurance company or surplus lines broker commencing business in Virginia is required to register with Virginia Tax.
 In addition to registration, all insurance companies, except Risk Retention Groups, are required to pay us an initial declaration of estimated insurance premiums license tax for the calendar year before the Bureau of Insurance issues the license.
 The initial insurance premiums license tax liability on an insurance company shall be measured by an estimate of direct gross premium income reasonably expected to be derived from such business conducted in Virginia from commencement to December 31.

 Insurance companies and surplus lines brokers can register and pay the initial declaration of estimated insurance premiums license tax, if applicable, online.
 If you are unable to complete your registration online, the Business Registration Application (Form R-1) and Declaration of Estimated Premiums License Tax (Form R-1A) are available to download and print or paper submission.